Ui.Vision RPA combines Visual UI Testing, Data-Driven Testing and Selenium IDE in one browser extension

 At the top of the "πŸ‘ Visual" tab you find buttons to take screenshots, and export and import all images.
 And next to every image is the option to rename it, to add its name to the visual command in the table above (+ symbol), to view it in original size (πŸ‘ symbol) and to delete it.

-visionLimitSearchArea (viewport/full/element:locator/area=x1,y1,x2,y2)
+visionLimitSearchArea (viewport/full/area=x1,y1,x2,y2)

 With "area=" you define the new search area directly by the coordinates of the top left (x1,y1) and lower right (x2,y2) point of the rectangle.
 Of course, these coordinates can be the result of a previous image search, OCR text recognition or some calculations.
-The "DemoXDesktopAutomation" and "DemoXDesktopAutomation_OCR" macros that ship with UI.Vision RPA are a good example for calculating a new search area based on two previous image searches.
+The "DemoXDesktopAutomation" and "DemoXDesktopAutomation_OCR" macros that ship with Ui.Vision RPA are a good example for calculating a new search area based on two previous image searches.
 In the "Sub_XDesktopAutomation_Area" macro the calculations use !imagex, !imageY, !imagewidth and !imageheight as input.

 The screenshot that is used as input for the image search commands is available as "_lastscreenshot" in the screenshot tab.
 This can be useful for debugging, so you can see on what image the image search was done.